 Loire Valley Chateaux in a Nutshell

 - Chateau de Chenonceau has been described as the most beautiful of Chateaux.
 The Renaissance chateau stretches across the River Cher on piers.
 Chenonceau is one of the few Chateaus that you can view without a guide.

-Chateau de Chambord was Commissioned as a hunting lodge by Francois I in 1519.
+- Chateau de Chambord was Commissioned as a hunting lodge by Francois I in 1519.
 It's the largest of the Loire châteaux with 440 rooms, and if it's second to Chenonceau in beauty, it's a darn close second.

-Chateau de Chaumont is set on a cliff above the Loire, standing on the foundations of two previous fortresses dating from the 10th and 12th centuries.
+- Chateau de Chaumont is set on a cliff above the Loire, standing on the foundations of two previous fortresses dating from the 10th and 12th centuries.
 What to see: the Italian tiled floor in the Salle du Conseil, furniture from the 16th and 18th centuries and the impressive stables built by the Prince de Broglie.

-Chateau de Amboise was home to French King Louis XI and his wife Charlotte of Savoy.
+- Chateau d'Amboise was home to French King Louis XI and his wife Charlotte of Savoy.
 What to see: the Gothic Chapel of St Hubert; are the remains of Leonardo de Vinci really buried in the north transept?
 Plus, the lavish Kings quarters, the Great Hall and the Tour des Minimes, a tower providing access to the chateau to carriages.

 - Chateau de Villandry features one of the best examples of Renaissance formal gardens in the Loire Valley.

-Chateau de Beauregard features an interesting 16th century kitchen, but most come here to see the Picture Gallery containing 363 portraits of Royal family members and aristocracy.
+- Chateau de Beauregard features an interesting 16th century kitchen, but most come here to see the Picture Gallery containing 363 portraits of Royal family members and aristocracy.

-Chateau de Cheverny is an opulent Renaissance styled chateau from the period of Louis XIII.
+- Chateau de Cheverny is an opulent Renaissance styled chateau from the period of Louis XIII.
 The main draws here are the furnishings and the small hunting museum.

 Some select tours of the Chateau country from Paris are found in our Loire Valley Tours Directory.

 Heading toward the West Coast of France, you can head for Nantes, or continue on toward Bordeaux to coastal resort La Rochelle.
 You could also go north to Paris.
 The A10 Autoroute shown on the map goes north to Paris, southwest to Bordeaux.
-(Links go to travel guides for each city)

 See our Loire Valley Travel Guide directory for more information on the Loire and individual Chateau visitor information.